ESP32 - Flame Sensor

 Since the flame sensor module has two outputs, you can choose to use one or both of them, depending on what you need.

-- The wiring diagram between ESP32 and the flame sensor when using DO only.
+- How to connect ESP32 and flame sensor using breadboard

 This image is created using Fritzing.
 Click to enlarge image